What is Acute Bronchitis?

 - Cough with or without sputum production, which is the primary symptom

 - Fever if present may be due to pneumonia or influenza

 How do you Diagnose Acute Bronchitis?

 Acute bronchitis is often diagnosed based on the symptoms and examination of the patient.
 In some cases, like when there is a probability of secondary infection, the physician may suggest additional testing.
 Rapid diagnostic tests that exist to detect the presence of organisms linked to acute bronchitis may also be needed.

 Tests to diagnose acute bronchitis may include:

-Sputum Tests: Inflammation of the airways may cause them secrete thick mucus called sputum.
+- Sputum Tests: Inflammation of the airways may cause them secrete thick mucus called sputum.
 The sputum is cultured to check for the presence of bacteria that may need treatment with antibiotics.

-Pulmonary Function Test: During a pulmonary function test, a device called a spirometer is used to test lung function.
+- Pulmonary Function Test: During a pulmonary function test, a device called a spirometer is used to test lung function.
 It measures how much air the lungs can hold and how quickly air gets out of lungs.

 - Chest X-ray or CT scan: A chest X-ray or computerized tomography (CT) scan is used for patients whose physical examination suggests pneumonia or heart failure.

 How do you Treat Acute Bronchitis?